geometryxyz/semacaulk/docs/src/mechanism_of_operation.md

 # Mechanism of Operation

-The goal of Semaphore is to enable users to:
+The goal of Semacaulk is to enable users to:

 1. Register their identity;
 2. Prove in zero-knowledge that they are a member of the set of registered users;